HacksawCuit/Hacker_Python/README.md

 # Hacker_Python
 You ever have that feeling where you're not sure if you're awake or still dreaming?
 # Pay atttention to this
 This is a public Python program repertory, you can save or upload any Python program.
-We divide our programes to three level:
+We divide our programes to three levels:

 ★Simple code.
 Some piece of codes for test or little function.